dev-dwr/recipe-spring-app/README.md

 # Recipe Spring Application
 Simple Recipe CRUD Application.

-## Getting Started
+## Installation
 To start project first of all clone it then open in your IDE.
 To run MySQL use Docker.
+After that start the project
 ```dockerfile
 docker run --name database -e MYSQL_ALLOW_EMPTY_PASSWORD=yes -e MYSQL_DATABASE=database -d mysql
 ```